-For the spectator it's an admission-free view of the most exciting and demanding of motor sports.
+For the spectator it's a view of the most exciting and demanding of motor sports.
 Around the world, rallying is wildly popular, attracting huge crowds that line the roads at every event in the FIA World Rally Championship.

 In a performance rally, each team consists of a driver and co-driver (navigator).
-At most events, no pre-running of the course is allowed.
-The cars start at one or twominute intervals and race at top speed against the clock over competition stages.
+The cars start at one or two-minute intervals and race at top speed against the clock over competition stages.
 Connecting the stages are "transits" on public roads where cars must obey the posted speed limits.
 The teams achieving the fastest combined times on the competition stages win.
 Drivers stay on existing roads, and never blaze their own trails.
-Stages can combine into some 150 miles in a two-day rally.
+Stages can combine into some 100 miles in a two-day rally.